 Group versus individual sessions:

 - Both are possible via telehealth, however additional checks need to be done before starting a group session.
-All clients need to agree regarding their privacy expectations, particularly regarding who else is or isn’t present in the background if/when recording is allowed.
+All clients need to agree regarding their privacy expectations, particularly regarding who else is or is not present in the background if/when recording is allowed

 Once you have worked through the above considerations, you can develop an informed consent process that is appropriate for your clients.
 For some, the client may need to experience a practice conversation with the technology to fully understand the experience.
 As always, be mindful to apply communication access principles with your consent processes.